christinalicence/stride/docs/Testing.md

 These were all fixed.

-I decided to elminate some fields to make the input simpler - weight, height, age and gender.
+I decided to eliminate some fields to make the input simpler - weight, height, age and gender.
 The site was too complicated, making the user flow difficult.

 #### Second Feedback

-I did another bit of user testing when I around 95% through development.
+I did another bit of user testing when I was around 95% through development.
 Again there were some suggestions for improvement.

 - The entry for the 'exercise duration' was free text, which meant that illogical amounts could be entered.
 I fixed this by turning it in to a dropdown.